-The type of muscle fiber recruited for the particular contraction is dependent on the amount of force you need for the outcome you want.
+The type of muscle fiber recruited for the particular contraction depends on the force you need for your desired outcome.

 We have three different types of muscle fibers: type I, type IIA, type IIX

-Type I fibers are slow-twitch fibers that are considered to be oxidative and possess the lowest level of power output of the three.
-They are the most resistant to fatigue and well suited for long-distance or time aerobic events.
+Type I fibers are slow-twitch fibers that are considered to be oxidative and possess the lowest level of the power output of the three.
+They are the most fatigue-resistant and well suited for long-distance or time aerobic events.

 Type IIA fibers are thein between fibers.
 These are considered fast-twitch, oxidative-glycolytic fibers that pass intermediate power output capabilities, intermediate fiber diameter, and moderate resistance to fatigue.
 These are more present in strength and power activity and also partly in prolonged work.
 This makes them very versatile.

-Type IIX fibers are fast-twitch glycolytic fibers that have the highest output of power, the largest sized fibers, and lower resistance to fatiguing.
+Type IIX fibers are fast-twitch glycolytic fibers with the highest output of power, the largest sized fibers, and lower fatigue resistance.
 They give the most support during strength and power events.

 Anaerobic means the metabolic process of energy production will not require any oxygen.